The Art of the Lost: Conference 2019

 27-29 November 2019

-We are delighted to announce that early-bird tickets for Canterbury Cathedral’s conservation and collections conference, Art of the Lost: discussing the future of the past (27-29 November 2019) will go on sale from the 18th June 2019
+We are delighted to announce that tickets for Canterbury Cathedral’s conservation and collections conference, Art of the Lost: discussing the future of the past (27-29 November 2019) are now on sale.

 Art plays a significant part of the experience of the Cathedral space, from music to glass, to graffiti, wall art, textiles, books and paintings.
 This conference will explore and appraise current and developing studies of how art changes, is reused or repurposed, disappears or is rediscovered.